 The IRES is often used for the generation of knock-in Cre driver lines.
 The knock-in approach allows the driver line to faithfully mirror the expression pattern of the selected Cre expression locus.
 The IRES sequence preserves expression of the target gene or allows the co-expression of a reporter gene.
 The reporter can provide information on expression level or on the expression pattern of Cre recombinase.

 Cre driver lines: Taniguchi H. Neuron 2011.
 A resource of Cre driver lines for genetic targeting of GABAergic neurons in cerebral cortex.

 The endogenous promoter of the target gene directs the transcription of a single mRNA containing coding regions for the gene of interest (see figure below, blue) and the fluorescent reporter gene (see figure below, red).
 The reporter and the gene of interest are expressed as two independent proteins (non-fused), which ultimately allows the reporter protein to remain fully functional.
 The endogenous expression of the gene of interest is preserved as much as possible.

-We hold an exclusive license for the creation of research models.
+genOway holds an exclusive license under the patent rights for the creation of genetically engineered mice.